alicommit-malp/ansible-examples/README.md

 ```

-yes you have guessed correctly, it has been encrypted, and this is another fantastic feature of the Ansible, depite of the fact that I have shared the repository with you but still you can not figure out what is the value of the MYSQL_PASSWORD for instance
+yes you have guessed correctly, it has been encrypted, and this is another fantastic feature of the Ansible, despite of the fact that I have shared the repository with you but still you can not figure out what is the value of the MYSQL_PASSWORD for instance

 ```
 MYSQL_ROOT_PASSWORD: "{{mariadb_root_password}}"